 Unfortunately, the government does NOT maintain a website or information hotline with current or official Tibet Travel Information.
 In fact, if you call the Tibet Tourism Bureau, they will most likely tell you that the Lhasa has never been closed to foreign travelers, which is obviously not true!
 The only way to get the current travel regulations is to contact local travel agencies or contact me.
 Each year I do my best to keep my website updated with the current travel regulations across the Greater Tibet region.

 Tibet Tour Information

-So remember, Lhasa, Everest, Kailash and the rest of the Tibet Autonomous Region will be closed every February and March.
+So remember, Lhasa, Everest, Kailash and the rest of the Tibet Autonomous Region will be closed every year from mid to late February until very early April.
 Plan your trip to this region around this annual closure.
 If you need any Tibet tour information or need a recommendation on a reputable, affordable, Tibetan-owned travel agency to use, feel free to email me at: email@example.com